dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-settings.md

 3. Options in the **Execution Settings** section:
     - **Commands** &mdash; By default, it includes the `dbt build` command.
 Click **Add command** to add more [commands](/docs/deploy/job-commands) that you want to be invoked when this job runs.
     - **Generate docs on run** &mdash; Enable this option if you want to [generate project docs](/docs/collaborate/build-and-view-your-docs) when this deploy job runs.
-    - **Run source freshness** &mdash; Enable this option to invoke the `dbt source freshness` command before running this deploy job.
+    - **Run source freshness** &mdash; Enable this option to invoke the `dbt source freshness` command before running the deploy job.
 Refer to [Source freshness](/docs/deploy/source-freshness) for more details.
 4. Options in the **Schedule** section:
     - **Run on schedule** &mdash; Enable this option to run this deploy job on a set schedule.
     - **Timing** &mdash; Specify whether to [schedule](/docs/deploy/job-triggers#schedule-days) this deploy job using **Frequency** that runs the job at specific times of day, **Specific Intervals** that runs the job every specified number of hours, or **Cron Schedule** that runs the job specified using [cron syntax](/docs/deploy/job-triggers#custom-cron-schedule).